Robcaze1980/Berkeley-DA-Bootcamp--ADVANCED-EXCEL-kickstarter-analysis/README.md

 2- December had the lowest outcome of all the year, followed by the period of January to March.
 - What can you conclude about the Outcomes based on Goals?
 If goal is set below than 1k and above 50k will have the highest outcome in plays campaigns.
-- What are some limitations of this dataset?
+1- What are some limitations of this dataset?
-- What are some other possible tables and/or graphs that we could create?
+2- What are some oth4er possible tables and/or graphs that we could create?
-- Outcome based on country location
+3- Outcome based on country location
-- Outcome based on days/weeks the campaign was live.
+4- Outcome based on days/weeks the campaign was live.
--Categories/subcategories with more backers.
+5-Categories/subcategories with more backers.
 Analyze a dataset consisting of 4,000 crowdfunding projects to discover hidden trends.